-D5 Required of All Recommended of All Recommended of Some Required of Some Not Required
+Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript X
+High school transcript X

-D5 College transcript(s) X
+College transcript(s) X

-D5 Essay or personal statement X
+Essay or personal statement X

-D5 Interview X
+Interview X

-D5 Standardized test scores X
+Standardized test scores X

-D5 Statement of good standing from prior institution(s) X
+Statement of good standing from prior institution(s) X

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): N/A D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): N/A D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0

-D8 List any other application requirements specific to transfer applicants: Transfer students with less than 24 semester hours must meet the 2.0 GPA on college work, as well as requirements for freshman admission.

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- D8 List any other application requirements specific to transfer applicants: Transfer students with less than 24 semester hours must meet the 2.0 GPA on college work, as well as requirements for freshman admission. - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission
+Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall March 1 X
+Fall March 1 X

-D9 Winter
+Winter

-D9 Spring December 1 X
+Spring December 1 X

-D9 Summer March 1 X
+Summer March 1 X

-D10 Yes No D10 Does an open admission policy, if reported, apply to transfer students?
+D10 Yes No Does an open admission policy, if reported, apply to transfer students?
 X

-D11 Describe additional requirements for transfer admission, if applicable: Any transferable course with a grade of 'D' or higher is acceptable at The University of Alabama with the exception of English composition and these introductory math courses: MATH 100, MATH D11 103, MATH 110, MATH 112, MATH 113, and MATH 115.
-Maximum number of credits that may be transferred from a four-year institution is determined by the specific academic division at The University of Alabama.
+D11 Describe additional requirements for transfer admission, if applicable:

+Any transferable course with a grade of 'D-' or higher is acceptable at The University of Alabama with the exception of English composition and these introductory math courses: MATH 100, MATH 110, MATH 112, MATH 113, and MATH 115.